8 Months Pregnant: Symptoms and Fetal Development

 Checklist for When You’re 8 Months Pregnant

-• Start stocking up on baby essentials like diapers, and download the Pampers Club app to earn discounts and gifts on all those diapers you’ll be needing in the near future.
+Download the Pampers Club app to earn discounts on all those diapers you’ll be needing in the near future.